 This course is designed to introduce the student to the basic care of horses.
 Topics include techniques of grooming, braiding, bandaging, equipment care and maintenance, and basic first aid.
 Other topics will include evolution of the horse, different breeds and horse activities available to the rider today.
 Student will be assigned one horse and related equipment to care for and maintain throughout the semester.
 Three lecture hours and three practical lab hours.
-4 credit hours

-EQST 224: Schooling Techniques
+EOST 224: Schooling Techniques

 This course is designed to provide students with a background which will enable them to evaluate a horse, rider and design a program to provide optimum results.
 The course will address three main areas: (1) understanding the mechanism of the horse and its functions, (2) defining and understanding the rider's position and its use, and (3) applying these concepts in actual labs.
-This course satisfies the proficiency requirement for Written Communication in the disciplines.